tronprotocol/documentation-en/docs/introduction/overview.md

 <h3> 8.2.2 Bandwidth Points Consumption </h3>

-Except for query operation, any transaction consumes Bandwidth points.
+Transactions other than queries consume Bandwidth points.

-There's another situation: When you transfer(TRX or token) to an account that does not exist in the network, this operation will first create that account in the network and then do the transfer.
-It only consumes Bandwidth points for account creation, no extra Bandwidth points consumption for transfer.
+A special scenario: When transferring TRX or TRC-10 tokens to an account that does not yet exist, this procedure creates the account prior to the transfer.

+To create an account, a flat charge of 1 TRX is required.
+If there are insufficient Bandwidth points obtained by TRX freezing, an additional 0.1 TRX will be spent.

-Create a new account transaction, Bandwidth points consumption sequence:
+Bandwidth points consumption sequence for TRC-10 transfer:

-1.&nbsp;Bandwidth points from freezing TRX.
-If transaction initiator does not have enough Bandwidth Points of this type, it will go to step 2;
-2.&nbsp;Burn 0.1 TRX;
+1. Free Bandwidth points.

+2. TRC-10 issuer's Bandwidth points(if possible.)

-Token transfer transaction, Bandwidth points consumption sequence:
+3. Bandwidth points TRX freezing.

-1.&nbsp;依次验证 发行Token资产总的免费Bandwidth Points是否足够消耗，转账发起者的Token剩余免费Bandwidth Points是否足够消耗，
-    Token发行者冻结TRX获取Bandwidth Points剩余量是否足够消耗。如果满足则扣除Token发行者的Bandwidth Points，任意一个不满足则进入下一步。
-2.&nbsp;Bandwidth points from freezing TRX.
-If transaction initiator does not have enough Bandwidth Points of this type, it will go to step 3;
-3.&nbsp;Free Bandwidth points.
-If transaction initiator does not have enough Bandwidth Points of this type, it will go to step 4;
-4.&nbsp;Bandwidth points from burning TRX, the rate = the number of bytes of the transaction * 10 SUN;
+4. Bandwidth points obtained by TRX burning, the rate = the number of bytes of the transaction * 1_000 SUN;

-Ordinary transaction, Bandwidth points consumption sequence:
+Bandwidth points consumption sequence for other transactions:

-1.&nbsp;Bandwidth points from freezing TRX.
-If transaction initiator does not have enough Bandwidth Points of this type, it will go to step 2;
-2.&nbsp;Free Bandwidth points.
-If transaction initiator does not have enough Bandwidth Points of this type, it will go to step 3;
+1. Free Bandwidth points.

+2. Bandwidth points TRX freezing.

-3.&nbsp;Bandwidth points from burning TRX, the rate = the number of bytes of the transaction * 10 SUN;
+3. Bandwidth points obtained by TRX burning, the rate = the number of bytes of the transaction * 1_000 SUN;

 <h3> 8.2.3 Bandwidth Points Recovery </h3>
 Every 24 hours, the amount of the usage of Bandwidth points of an account will be reset to 0.
 For the specific formula: